 Mortgage Broker vs. Mortgage Banker

-The most important difference between a mortgage broker and a mortgage banker is that the latter works for a lending institution (a bank, credit union, or others) to promote and process loans only originated from that institution.
-There may be a wide variety of loans types to choose from even though all are products of that particular lender.
+Loan Originators aka Loan Officers.
+The most important difference between a mortgage broker and a mortgage banker is that a loan officer works on behalf of a lending institution (a bank, credit union, or others) to process loans solely originated from the programs of that institution.
+They may be able to offer loans to fit many different situations, but all the loans are products from the same lender.

-Shopping for a mortgage loan?
-We will be glad to help!
+Looking for a mortgage loan?
+We'd be thrilled to answer your questions about your mortgage needs!
 Call us at